stevebuik/GraphVizForce/README.md

 4. Click *Generate* again to see your changes in the Graphviz code field
 5. Use the *Save* button to save your diagram.
 This allows you to update it later without starting from scratch.
 6. Maybe use the *Save As* button in the *Choose/Create Diagram* tab to clone a new Diagram from the default.
+7. If you want a pdf or png copy of the diagram, you can download the diagram using the "Download Graphviz File" button.
+Open the downloaded .gv file using Graphviz on your computer and export to the format that you need.

 ###Templates